 Bringing the tools of micro and finance to macroeconomics

 “Intermediation is a broad field, and many different aspects of it can be studied to provide insights pertaining to the financial sector and the various setbacks that can potentially occur,” she explained.
-“I am particularly interested in inter-financial institution market structure, information consequences of interactions in the financial sector, and market power.”
+“I am particularly interested in inter-financial institution market structure, information consequences of interactions in the financial sector, market power, and spill over to the real economy.”

-She is also using information economics to study the long-run impact of advances in financial technology on economic growth.
-In a related project, she explores the strategic incentives of banks and the resulting macroeconomic impact, which is a central concern for enhancing our understanding of systemic risk in the financial sector.
+One strand of her research focuses on technological choices of financial institutions and their welfare implications with a focus on interbank intermediation.
+In another sequence of papers, she uses information economics to study the long-run impact of advances in financial technology on economic growth and various types of misallocation that can arise from the interaction of financial and real sector.
+In another project, she explores the strategic incentives of banks, which is a central concern for enhancing our understanding of systemic risk in the financial sector.

 “I believe that the strategic nature of the interaction between financial institutions is actually really important,” she said.
-“In my last project, I focus on how these strategic incentives change a lot of factors, such as opacity of the portfolio in order for banks to make themselves gain market power.”
+“In one of my recent projects, I focus on how these strategic incentives change a lot of factors, such as opacity of the portfolio in order for banks to make themselves gain market power.”

 Receiving an MFM fellowship allowed Farboodi to concentrate only on her job market paper without having to teach.
 The financial support and the extra time it freed up is one benefit the MFM provided.
 “The most unique quality of the MFM program is its commitment to promoting young researchers and to expose them to high-quality talks by elite, senior researchers who actively participate and help young scholars evolve their research,” Farboodi concluded.